Thousands of hopeful applicants turned out Saturday for a chance to be a part of two major Hollywood productions filming in Hawaii.

-One is for a movie starring Channing Tatum and Tom Hardy, and another is for a successful franchise, details of which have yet to be released.
+One is for a movie starring Channing Tatum and Tom Hardy, and another is for a successful franchise film from Universal Studios, details of which have yet to be released.

-Casting director Katie Doyle is looking for the following: stand-ins (for this and other 2017 projects), photo doubles (for this and other 2017 projects), Latino/Latina-looking Spanish speakers, active-duty military and veterans, military spouses, field workers, MMA fighters, tourists of all ethnicities, street vendors, athletes, bikini girls, farmers, families of all ethnicities, gang members, Native Hawaiians and Pacific Islanders, teenage-looking, Spanish-speaking males, men and women with weapons training, and truck drivers.
+Doyle said she was looking for the following: stand-ins (for this and other 2017 projects), photo doubles (for this and other 2017 projects), Latino/Latina-looking Spanish speakers, active-duty military and veterans, military spouses, field workers, MMA fighters, tourists of all ethnicities, street vendors, athletes, bikini girls, farmers, families of all ethnicities, gang members, Native Hawaiians and Pacific Islanders; teenage-looking, Spanish-speaking males; men and women with weapons training, and truck drivers.

-Only those who are ages 16 and over and legally able to work in the U.S. are eligible.
+Only those who are ages 16 and over and legally able to work in the U.S. were eligible.
 All positions are paid, and no experience is necessary.

 Some candidates will be pulled from the open call to audition for speaking roles.